 Current income tax

-the taxation authorities.
-The Company determines the tax as per the provisions of Income Tax Act 1961 and other
+authorities.
+The Company determines the tax as per the provisions of Income Tax Act 1961 and other rules specified

-in other comprehensive income or in equity).
-Current tax items are recognised in correlation to the underlying
+comprehensive income or in equity).
+Current tax items are recognised in correlation to the underlying transaction either in

 4.06 Deferred tax

-assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date.
+bases of assets and liabilities and their carrying amounts for financial reporting purposes at the

 Deferred tax liabilities are recognised for all taxable temporary differences, except: